uyuni-project/uyuni-rfc/accepted/00083-containerized-proxy.md

 # Summary
 [summary]: #summary

-Deliver Proxy as a container application.
+Deliver Proxy as a containerized application.

 # Motivation
 [motivation]: #motivation

 There are deployment scenarios in which adding a new Virtual Machine to implement Proxy functionality is cumbersome or impossible, while leveraging an existing container runtime cold be an easier option, especially in highly distributed ("Edge") environments.

-Having the option of deploying Proxy functionality as a container can be easier to operate (eg. deployment, independence from underlying OS, keeping up to date) and more flexible (eg. implementing active/passive HA by leveraging an existing Kubernetes environment).
+Having the option of deploying Proxy functionality as containers can be easier to operate (eg. deployment, independence from underlying OS, keeping up to date) and more flexible (eg. implementing active/passive HA by leveraging an existing Kubernetes environment).

 It is believed implementing Proxy containerization will surface a subset of common problems and solutions also useful to implement a containerized Server in future.